Editor’s note: This story was updated at 6:22 p.m. on Feb. 1 to reflect unofficial results.

-The election sees Rehmet, a veteran and union leader, face off against Wambsganss, a conservative activist and executive of Patriot Mobile, a wireless service provider.
-The seat has been held by Republicans since 1991.
+Rehmet, a veteran and union leader, faced off against Wambsganss, a conservative activist and executive of Patriot Mobile, a wireless service provider, in the special election that attracted nationwide attention.

-Whoever wins the special election will — for the next 11 months — represent the northern half of Tarrant County and parts of Fort Worth.
+District 9, which the GOP has held since 1991, represents a large swath of north and west Tarrant County.
 Immediately after the runoff, the two candidates begin campaigning for the March 3 primary ahead of the fall elections.

 Ben Winter and his wife were among many Tarrant County voters who turned out to vote on Election Day.